songpr/data-cache/README.md

    Default is 600 seconds.

 * `refreshAge` refresh time in second.
 New data will be fetch on each refresh and expired items will be removed every refreshAge.
+   Also the expired data will be prune in every refresh only the first item of each refresh successfully retrieved.
    Default is maxAge.

-* `resetOnRefresh` true then reset cache on every refresh, so only the new fetch data is cached.
+* `resetOnRefresh` true then reset cache on every refresh only the first item of each refresh successfully retrieved, so only the new fetch data is cached.
    Default is true
 ## API